 Once rendering is complete, the modal will display the location of the rendered mockup (renders are saved to your Desktop) as well as a Launch Player button to quickly jump to your browser to view the final result.

 Single Plane Spinnable 360°

-And here is the result… click anywhere on the following product image and drag left or right to spin it.
+And here is the result… click anywhere on the following product image to initiate the AR player, then drag left or right to spin it.

 Where is the vertical rotation?

 Notice how dragging up and down does not shift the product vertically?
 That’s because we used the Range Sliders to define the entire horizontal range (ie, full spin) but we left the vertical Range Slider locked at 75°.
 Continue reading to learn how to unlock the remaining plane angles.

 Increase Vertical Plane Range

 In the sample above we learned how to select all the views around the x-axis of our product.
 However, the y-axis is locked at 75°.